It's All About Jesus!

 GOD THE SONWe believe that Jesus Christ, the eternal Son of God, became man without ceasing to be God, having been conceived by the Holy Spirit and born of the Virgin Mary as the Messiah in order that He might reveal God and redeem sinful man (John 1:1–2;14; Luke 1:35).
 We believe that Jesus accomplished our redemption through His death on the cross as substitutionary sacrifice, and that our justification is made sure by His literal, physical resurrection from the dead (Romans 3:24; 1 Peter 2:24; Ephesians 1:7; 1 Peter 1:3–5).
 We believe that Jesus ascended into Heaven and is now exalted at the right hand of God as our High Priest (Acts 1:9–10; Hebrews 7:25; Hebrews 9:24; Romans 8:34; 1 John 2:1–2).
 We believe Jesus is coming again to judge the living and the dead (1 Peter 4:5; Romans 14:9; 2 Timothy 4:1).

 GOD THE HOLY SPIRITWe believe that the Holy Spirit is the third member of the Trinity, who convicts the world of sin, of righteousness, and of judgment.
-He empowers believers today by indwelling and sealing them unto the day of redemption.
-(John 16:8–11; 2 Corinthians 3:6; 1 Corinthians 12:12–14; Romans 8:9; Ephesians 5:18).
+He empowers believers today by indwelling and sealing them as a deposit guaranteeing our inheritance until the redemption of those who are God's possession (John 16:8–11; 2 Corinthians 3:6; 1 Corinthians 12:12–14; Romans 8:9; Ephesians 1:13-14; 5:18).

 We believe that mankind was created in the image and likeness of God.
 Genesis 1:27 tells us that God has created each person as a man or a woman.
 Men and women are made distinctly different, but equal in value, dignity, and worth.
 God assigns each person as a man or woman at conception, where we see human life begin (Psalm 139:13-14).
 In marriage, God brings one man and one woman together to complement each other in a one-flesh union (Genesis 2:24).
 The covenant of marriage establishes the only God-ordained pattern of sexual relations for men and women.
 Although mankind was made in the image and likeness of God, through Adam’s sin the race fell, inherited a sinful nature, and became alienated from God.
 Man is sinful and unable to remedy his lost condition apart from accepting the work of Jesus on the cross.
 (Genesis 1:26-27; Romans 3:22-23; 5:12; Ephesians 2:1–3;12).